tc39/proposal-source-phase-imports/README.md

   bad for composition--using two unrelated packages together could break, if they load the same module with disagreeing attributes.

-Both of these alternatives seem less versatile than the proposed "clone" behaviour above.
+Both of these alternatives seem less versatile than the proposed _clone_ behaviour above.

 ## Q&A